jethomas2020/SQLAlchemy-Challenge/README.md

 --------------
 # Step 2 - Climate App

-In addition to the initial analysis, we can also design a Flask API based on the queries that we have just developed.
+In addition to the initial analysis, we also designed a Flask API based on the queries that we have just developed.

-    Use Flask to create our routes.
+    Used Flask to create our routes.

-Routes
+**Routes**
     /

-        Home page.
+**        Home page.**

         List all routes that are available.